ncsa/xalt/README.md

 - `$HOME`: 0.2-0.3ms for a PKG record

 While these seem like small numbers, minimizing the transmission time is important.
-Given that a simple task of activating a conda environment leads to about 300 PKG records, and starting up a jupyter notebook creates 800 PKG records.
+Given that, a simple task of activating a conda environment leads to about 300 PKG records, and starting up a jupyter notebook creates 800 PKG records, it is evident that complicated scripts will lead to a lot more records.
-These are fairly simple 'toy' examples, but even with just a 1000 PKG records, the savings scale when using /dev/shm
+These savings scale with thousands of jobs.

 #### Signals and SLURM
-On the non-preemptible queueus the slurm configuration specifies a gracetime of 30s.
+On the non-preemptible queues, the slurm configuration specifies a gracetime of 30s.
 This means that slurmd sends a SIGTERM and SIGCONT to the job, waits 30s and then sends a SIGKILL.
 This would imply that jobs could take advantage of XALT's signal handling capabilities, and indeed this was the initial motivation for disabling signal forwarding on USR2.
 However, it turns out that slurm will send these signals out to ONLY job steps, and not child/forked processes.
-This, in combinatino with guaranteed start record creation led to reverting to the original signal handling implementation.
-Running something in the SLURM epilog is almost a certainly better alternative.
+This, in combination with guaranteed start record creation, led to reverting to the original signal handling implementation.

+If needed, preemptive signal handling can be turned on by setting `XALT_SIGNAL_HANDLER=yes` in your environment

 #### Open-OnDemand